AdguardTeam/HostlistsRegistry/README.md

 ## <a id="how-to-compress"></a> How to Compress

 Once a year, we will compress the repository to reduce its size.
-We will delete all remote branches and overwrite the master branch with a squashed history.
+We will delete all remote branches and overwrite the main branch with a squashed history.
 The compression script will retain the first N commits in their original order in the history.
 All other commits (except the first one) will be squashed into a single commit.

 ### 1. Squash all old commits